Verify Environment Group Check

 This YAML file defines variables to enforce the environment group policy.
 The

-belongs to by intersecting the host’s group names with px_envs
+belongs to by intersecting the host’s group names with px_envs.
+The

 configures a failure condition: it triggers a fail task if the count is not